ethanabowen/slalom-career-development-framework/Senior_Architect_ITP_Fall_2021.md

 |Striving for|Introduced to and focused on learning skillset|
 |Not yet acquired|Not focused on mastery at this time and with limit to no prior experience in the skillset|

-If a skillset is mastered, I give an example of how the expertise was applied and what the outcome was.
+On each skillset, I either give an example of how the expertise was applied and what the outcome was or reflect on where I am at this time and how I can work towards Mastery.

 ---
 # Deliver Excellence